ChristianQueinnec/CodeGradXenroll/README.md

 redunded clones.
 The API uses a REST style, responses are JSON record describing a user.
 X servers are reachable in https only.

+## Enrolment process

+To be enrolled, a user must first ask for enrolment with an email.
+A mail is sent so the user may confirm its email after clicking on the temporary link contained in the mail.
+The third and last step is to sign the User Agreement then the user receives a cookie that makes available the various sites offering exercises.

 ## User description record

 The JSON user record is an object looking like (not all fields are